workpail/userkit-python/README.md

 # Python UserKit

 ## Summary
-A UserKit client library for Python.
+A UserKit client library for Python 3.

 ## Installation